mvarrieur/yankee-trail/src/pages/index.md

         The restaurant now serves more as our kitchen, dining and living space where we invite our guests to join us for breakfast appetizers while we make your breakfast to order.
 We have no menu.
 We primarily cook your basic American breakfast options to order or provide homemade specials.

         When arranged in advance with your reservation, our dining space is available to group guests as a common area for gathering in hot, cold, or inclement weather.
-BBQ or other Dinner options are available upon request for guests arriving in groups.
+Catered BBQ or alternate Dinner options are available upon request for guests arriving in groups.

         Guests are also welcome to utilize the outdoor BBQ grill for their own use, should you choose to have dinner at 'home'.

-        Off Season (Nov-Apr):  8:00 a.m. - 10:00 a.m.
+        Off Season Breakfast Hours (Nov-Apr):  8:00 a.m. - 10:00 a.m.

-        In-Season (May-Oct):  7:00 a.m. - 10:00 a.m.
+        In-Season Breakfast Hours (May-Oct):  7:00 a.m. - 10:00 a.m.
-    - image: /img/view-upon-entry-king-room.jpg
+    - image: /img/rick-lise-miller-2-.jpg
-      text: "Our ten clean, over-sized motel rooms feature great family accommodations with many amenities, including blow dryer, microwave, mini-fridge, and personal Kuerig coffee machine with complimentary coffee.
-No more carpet!!
-New Heat and AC, new bathroom installations, new floors, doors, windows, and, well, everything.
-This demonstrates a sample of one of our King rooms.
-Rooms with two full-size beds are also available.  "
+      text: >-
+        Forever Grateful.

+        This is Rick and Lise Miller from Salem, NH.
+Our dear friends who graciously helped get us started - be it tearing down walls, sewing curtains, painting, prepping the restaurant, baking  homemade muffins, painting, serving the omelets and home fries with bacon/sausage, (did I mention painting?), splitting firewood, building campfires, serving crockpot dinners - there was no job too small.

+        Our hearts were broken in Sep 2022 when Rick entered his premature eternal rest.
+We remain forever grateful to Lise and Rick for their friendship, support, and for the elbow grease and restaurant expertise they gave us to get started.
+We are honored to consider their family as our extended family.
     - image: /img/unnamed.jpg
       text: >-
         The Yankee Trail Motel boasts 3 professional regulation horseshoe pits